 One of the many challenges of graduate school is obtaining the funding needed to pay for tuition, fees and living expenses.
 Fortunately, there are government agencies, institutions of higher education and other organizations that recognize the value of a graduate education, and these parties know it is in their best interest to help students afford to pursue a Masters or PhD degree through graduate fellowships.
 Through fellowships for graduate students, these organizations make it possible for many students to fund their graduate studies with a great deal of independence, while institutional fellowships are given by a specific university where the student is expected to conduct his or her research or earn their degree.

 Portable graduate fellowships, unlike institutional fellowships, can be applied to the institution of higher education of the student’s choice.
 While many fellowships require students to study at an approved school, a portable fellowship affords the student much more freedom than an institutional fellowship from a particular university.
 Portable graduate fellowships allow students to be more discerning when selecting a graduate program, as they are empowered with both the funds and the choices necessary to enroll in the program that aligns best with their research interests and goals.

 Graduate fellowships may be university-awarded, federally funded or may be fellowships offered by independent organizations, and many graduate fellowship programs are targeted to a specific student group or field of study.
 Portable fellowships are often referred to as “external” fellowships, and can award funding based on academic need, academic record or merit.
-The amount of the stipend granted varies depending upon a number of factors, including length of fellowship and fellowship provider.
+The amount of the stipend granted varies depending upon a number of factors, including length of graduate school fellowships and fellowship provider.

 Here is a list of portable graduate fellowship programs that will not only help you afford graduate school, but will also enable you to gain perspective on your chosen field outside of what the confines of your university has to offer (Remember, however, that most graduate students are NOT funded on fellowships but on Teaching or Research Assistantships):